temporalio/documentation/docs/learning-paths/background-checks/how-to-use.md

 ./run-cli bgc-company list
 ```

-You can see the status of specific Background Check by providing the `--email` modifier and a value:
+You can see the status of a specific Background Check by providing the `--email` modifier and a value:

 ```
 ./run-cli bgc-company list --email your-email@example.com